Universal Means “For All”

 The ADA and universal design’s aim to create a singular design solution that can accommodate as many different needs as possible including, permanent, temporary or situational disabilities went well beyond the curb cut.
 In fact, transportation, bathrooms, schools, digital design, swimming pools and more have benefitted from designing for as many users as is possible.
 Universal design in all American public building codes and digital coding mainly through UX.

-Using writing space as a consideration, what if a teacher changed their practice of making tests that had previously been double-sided and on A4 or 8.5”X11” and now made tests one-sided on a A3 or (Tabloid) 17”x11” sheet of paper?
-It may have initially been for a particular student with special handwriting needs but instead that teacher permanently changed their practice to make all assessments for all students formatted on large paper.
+Consider writing space as an example, what if a teacher changed their practice of making tests that had previously been double-sided and on A4 or 8.5”X11” and now made tests one-sided on a A3 or (Tabloid) 17”x11” sheet of paper?
+It may have initially been for a particular student with special handwriting or learning needs.
+So instead of one solution for one student, that teacher permanently changed their practice to make all assessments for all students formatted on this new larger paper, Tabloid or A3.
 What could be the benefits of larger paper and more writing space to all students?
 I have done this very thing and found my students to be much more expressive in demonstrating mastery.
 I’ve also found that my students check their work more fully and are able to connect ideas together more often as all test elements are organized spatially to form a map of their thinking.
 Initially, I changed to a larger format paper to accommodate a needy student only to have my practice permanently changed to benefit more students, in more ways than I could have predicted.

 Universal design in architecture may have been an inevitable progression as mobility changed in the modern world to include wheelchairs, delivery dollies, strollers, crutches and so on.
 Imagine the alternative to universal design for physical needs and needing to design a different bathroom for each different identifiable disability.
 Or imagine designing and maintaining multiple apps, each for a particular special need rather than one universal app that accommodates as many different users as possible.
 Both of these examples sound very wasteful and not economically viable.
-Yet, we as educators regularly spend a significant amount of time accommodating individual students and their special learning needs.
-Sadly many well meaning teachers avoid doing that work, feeling overloaded, unsupported or under trained.
+Yet, we as educators regularly spend a significant amount of time accommodating individual students and their special learning needs while also fulfilling the “normal” program.
+Sadly many well-meaning teachers avoid doing accommodation work, feeling overloaded, unsupported or under trained.
 Should educators take on the design process and design thinking needed to make solutions more singular and more universal, their work could become more efficient and reach more of their students.

 There is no doubt that there are many teacher success stories who are able to include more students with a singular design, but they aren’t typically celebrated as an effort to design universally for students or to celebrate efficient practice.
 Nor is this story the norm.
 Why hasn’t Universal Design for physical disabilities reached student learning disabilities in that we can accommodate their needs with a goal to design for all?
 It seems to be a logical turn away from individualized learning solutions as it may prove to be more efficient, reliable and longer lasting than the efforts of individual teachers to make that individualization happen.